inonehp/inonehp/README.md

 👋 Hello.
 🌱 I’m currently learning JavaScript and how to use GitHub.
-👍 I like web design, web development, and coding.
+👍 I like web design and coding.

 ## 🐞 Debug:
 - **🎨 CSS:**